ryanczm/Analytic-Musings/notes/fa/fa.md

     * An injury score where player injuries imply the squad is weakened for the next match.
 This would be tricky because of player importance and substitutability.
     * We would have to quantify player importance.
 Ratings maybe?
 * Manager H2H feature
+    * Some kind of H2H manager score based on past fixtures over a long period with the same team.
-    * Some kind of H2H manager score, hypothesis being certain managers just tactically have each others number.
+    * hypothesis being certain managers just tactically have each others number.
     * This would be isolated to bigger games, and also managers who have a track record of H2H with the same team.
 * Referee feature
+    * Some kind of league/point-weighted referee score based on past fixtures over a long period of time with the same time.
     * Idea being that sometimes referees have biases against certain teams.
 * Informed fan feature
     * Some sentiment indicator of reddit/forum results - only if the informed fans have predictive power.